Practical knowledge2025-07-01T12:04:29+02:00

 Drive4you theory: Safe theory lessons in collaboration with the Danish Driving Instructor Union

-When it comes to learning to drive a car or tractor, it's important to have a solid grounding in theory.
+A solid understanding of theory is essential for learning to drive a car or tractor safely and correctly.
+With Drive4you, you get access to thorough and reliable teaching material, developed in close collaboration with the Danish Driving Instructor Union.
 That's why it's a good idea to invest in good and thoroughly tested material, and with Drive4you you're sure to get it.
-Drive4you co-operates with Danish Driving Instructor Unionso you can be sure you're accessing a quality material.
+Drive4you collaborates with Danish Driving Instructor Unionso you can be sure that you get access to quality material.

 Practical knowledge

-As of 1 January 2017, the course must begin 3 months before your 17th birthday.
+As of 1/1 2017, the course must be started 3 months before you turn 17 years old.

-How long does it take to get a driving licence?
+How long does it take to get a driver's licence?

 It's individual, but for most 17-19 year olds it will take around 2-4 months.